 - b.
-License fee during the year is EC\$750,000 (2018: EC\$750,000). - c.
-In accordance with the Electricity Supply (Amendment) Regulations, 2019, the Company shall pay to the Government a gross revenue tax which is equivalent to a variable portion in the amount of .65% of the audited gross revenue of the Company from the previous year's audited financial statements and payable in the last quarter in the year in which it is due. - d.
+License fee during the year is EC\$750,000 (2019: EC\$750,000). - c.
+In accordance with the Electricity Supply (Amendment) Regulations, 2020, the Company shall pay to the Government a gross revenue tax which is equivalent to a variable portion in the amount of .65% of the audited gross revenue of the Company from the previous year's audited financial statements and payable in the last quarter in the year in which it is due. - d.
 The Government of Anguilla has guaranteed the loans borrowed by the Company from Caribbean Development Bank (see Note 14). - e.
-The Company leases various crown lands of the Government of Anguilla for terms ranging from 50 to 99 years. (see Note 33) - iii.
-Anguilla Social Security Board significant shareholder iv.
-National Commercial Bank of Anguilla Limited - significant shareholder
+The Company leases various crown lands of the Government of Anguilla for terms ranging from 50 to 99 years. (see Note 33)

+iii.
+Anguilla Social Security Board - significant shareholder

 The Company pays social security contributions for its employees to Anguilla Social Security Board in compliance with the Anguilla Social Security Act.
-Total employer and employee contributions incurred during the year amounted to EC\$713,720 (2018: EC\$722,971) of which EC\$73,442 (2018: EC\$68,489) were outstanding at 31 December 2019.
+Total employer and employee contributions incurred during the year amounted to EC\$701,115 (2019: EC\$713,720) of which EC\$69,190 (2019: EC\$73,442) was outstanding at 31 December 2020.